 When I saw that she was using a doll to show correct positioning in a carrier for another mum, I realised it was not just me who needed a bit of guidance in carrying my son.
 And that they were just new parents like me, even though they were obviously much more together, getting themselves to the session before me, because they were, quite clearly, some kind of super mums who babies didn’t need a full change of clothes after every feed and could be put down while they had a leisurely shower.
 (Ha!)
 But after a chat while we waited, I found they were just like me.

 Fast forward 4 years and I am now running the library, with Charlotte “the sling lady” who guided me early on in my carrying journey.
-The inclusive, non threatening and welcoming space that she created then, has hopefully continued through to the library’s change to East Surrey Slings and we hope you feel put at ease when you arrive at one of our library sessions at the Nest in Redhill or the Hub in Merstham.
+The inclusive, non threatening and welcoming space that she created then, has hopefully continued through to the library’s change to East Surrey Slings and we hope you feel put at ease when you arrive at one of our drop ins or clinics.

 The early days with a new baby are hard enough, whether it’s your first or your fifth.
 Rest assured that you can come and see us with dirty clothes, unwashed hair and having had less that 8 hours sleep in the past week, and you will be welcomed, supported and helped to carry.